Chemical Equation Stoichiometry Calculator

 What is a limiting reagent?

 The limiting reagent is the reactant that runs out first and determines the maximum amount of product.
-Find it by converting each reactant to moles, then dividing by its stoichiometric coefficient - the smaller result is the limiting reagent.
-Excess reagent is the other reactant; some is left over after the reaction completes.
+Find it by converting each reactant to moles, then dividing by its stoichiometric coefficient: the smaller result is the limiting reagent.
+The excess reagent is the other reactant; some is left over after the reaction completes.

 Important Disclaimer: Estimates for informational purposes only.